Thursday, January 16, 2025

 Photo by Amy LV

-Tomorrow, Irene will be hosting this week's Poetry Friday roundup over at Live Your Poem.
+Thank you to Tricia for hosting this week's Poetry Friday roundup over at The Miss Rumphius Effect with a celebration of typewriters (and inspiration for me to pull out my old orange typewriter!)
 Each Friday, all are invited to share poems, poem books, poetry ideas, and friendship in this open and welcoming poetry community.

 xo,